 EXPAND YOUR PINTEREST EXPERTISE TO INCLUDE GENERAL MARKETING KNOWLEDGE

-As Pinterset Managers, we have a lot to offer business clients and how they can tailor their marketing efforts to best suit Pinterest.
-Providing expert insight as well as additional value in this form will set you apart from the rest.
+As Pinterest Managers, we have a lot to offer business clients and how they can tailor their marketing efforts to best suit Pinterest.
+Providing expert insight as well as an additional value in this form will set you apart from the rest.

 OFFER ADDITIONAL SERVICES

 It could be an opportunity to expand your business by bringing relevant experts on board.
-Clients may have had poor experiences from previous Pinterest Managers.
-After developing a trust relationship with you, they may want to outsource other tasks to you.
+Clients may have had poor experiences with previous Pinterest Managers.
+After developing a trusting relationship with you, they may want to outsource other tasks to you.

 If you’re up to the challenge (and ready to grow), consider expanding your offerings.